ewoelfel/caretool/README.md

 - cmd interface to create the timetable

 ## upcoming features
-- UI to easyly generate the timetable
+- UI to easily generate the timetable